michaeldegroot/mysql-cache/README.md

     db.flushAll(); // Flush the cache.

-    db.TTL = 5; // Amount of Time To Live for a cache key.
+    db.TTL = 60; // Change amount of Time To Live in seconds for a cache key in realtime.